 Each version of OOTP comes with a roster set featuring the current season's Major League Baseball rosters, including accurately rated real players from the majors down to the rookie leagues!
 Take over your favorite MLB team and guide it to glory!

-Create your own historical league based on any real-world season from 1871 through the most recently completed season.
+Create your own historical league based on any real-world season from 1871 through the most recently completed season, including real historical minor leagues if you so desire.
 No need to purchase additional seasons!
 You can replay a single season, which is perfect for "What if?" scenarios, or start there and simulate into subsequent years, with real players entering the league during their rookie years.
 OOTP even takes historical evolution into account, including changing team logos, the addition of expansion clubs, franchise moves, the introduction of free agency and the DH, and much more.
+This also applies to the included historical minor leagues including over 150,000 real minor league players.
 Create an alternate baseball history!

 Create a unique fictional baseball world based on possibilities limited only by your imagination.
 Want a 40-team league with 3 minor league levels in Canada?
 No problem!
 A small 8-team independent league with an age limit located in South Dakota?
 No problem either.
 You can even build leagues based on favorite movies, TV shows, books, or just about anything else.
 (How about teams full of famous historical figures?
 We see Genghis Khan as a formidable power pitcher.)